 Ultimately, Yu Ji is a rich narrator of complex relationships, between people and things, life and not, presents and bygones.
 Every object, installation, video is deliberate, mesmeric and subject to a palpable articulation rooted in considerations of material, texture, weight and tone.
 Encountering Yu Ji’s work is physical and mnemonic, sparking reference points but also urging one to revisit the relationships between space, body and time, reminding each of our own historicity.

 Yu Ji obtained her MA from the Department of Sculpture, College of Art of Shanghai University, in 2011.
 In 2008, she co-founded AM Art Space – an artist-led space in Shanghai, promoting experimentation and exchanges between artists, curators and the public.
 Yu Ji has exhibited globally, including Chisenhale Gallery, London (2021), Centre Pompidou x West Bund Museum Project, Shanghai (2021), BASEMENT ROMA, Rome, Italy (2021), HOW Art Museum, Shanghai (2020), the 58th Venice Biennale (2019), Tensta Konsthall, Sweden (2018), Rockbund Art Museum, Shanghai (2017), 11th Shanghai Biennale (2016), Palais de Tokyo, Paris (2014), amongst others.
-In 2017 Yu Ji was awarded the Hugo Boss Asia Art Award.
-Upcoming exhibitions include a major solo exhibition and commission at Chisenhale Gallery, London (2020).
+In 2017 Yu Ji was nominated the Hugo Boss Asia Art Award.
+Upcoming exhibitions include a major solo exhibition and commission at Chisenhale Gallery, London (2021).
 The artist lives and works in Shanghai and Vienna.